PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

 \subsection{Distributed execution}

 As discussed earlier, one may use MPI to run PySPH applications in a distributed mode.
-This works by making use of another sister package called \code{PyZoltan}~\cite{soft:pyzoltan} which is a wrapper to the ZOLTAN package~\cite{zoltan-web,zoltan:2012}.
+This works by making use of another sister package called \code{PyZoltan}~\cite{soft:pyzoltan}, which is a wrapper to the ZOLTAN package~\cite{zoltan-web,zoltan:2012}.
 PySPH uses PyZoltan to partition the particles across multiple computers.
-A ghost region is defined over each processor and any particles in these regions are shared between the appropriate processors.
-This is managed by PyZoltan.
+A ghost region is defined over each processor and any particle in these regions are shared between appropriate processors.
 PySPH implements the necessary parts that allow ZOLTAN to distribute and gather the particles.
-This is all managed by a \code{ParallelManager} in PySPH that is available in the \code{pysph.parallel} package.
-PySPH calls the parallel manager each time the particles have moved and these particles are moved to the appropriate processor as required.
+This is all managed by a \code{ParallelManager} available in the \code{pysph.parallel} package.
+The parallel manager is invoked each time the particles have moved and the properties are changed.
+Updated properties of particles in the ghost region are exchanged with other processors as required.
+Any particles that have moved outside the region of a given process are shifted to the appropriate processor.
 PyZoltan also manages the load balancing so the particles are evenly distributed.
-More details on this and several results are available in \citet{kunal-parcomptech-2013}.
+More details are available in \citet{kunal-parcomptech-2013}.